hanstananda/FYP-Front-End/README.md

 ## Licence

 This project is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.
 The snake logo is provided by [Flaticon](https://www.flaticon.com/).
 Other icons are provided by [Font Awesome](https://fontawesome.com/).
-Snake images used are taken from Wikipedia.
+Snake images used are taken from Wikipedia and iNaturalist.